Student Concerns and Complaint Process

 Berkeley City College is committed to an educational environment that is free from interference and disruption, and that fosters equity and mutual respect.
 Most concerns, complaints, grievances or disciplinary matters should be resolved at the campus/district level.

 The following administrative processes are available to individuals who believe that they have concerns, or been treated unfairly that their rights have been violated:

-- Prohibition of Harassment, Discrimination, and Sexual Assault Procedures (p.282)
+- Peralta District Discrimination and Harrassment Policy (BCC 2013-2015 Catalog, p.282, Prohibition of Harassment, Discrimination, and Sexual Assault Procedures)

 Individuals are strongly encouraged to make every attempt to resolve matters through the appropriate administrative processes described in 1 through 5 above.

 To initiate concerns and/or complaints, please contact the BCC Ombudsperson who will assist you in following through the process and procedures to resolve the issue: